Why You May Want to Hire a Court Reporter for Your Arbitration

 During arbitration, a mediator’s role is not to decide upon or push a specific solution.
 A mediator helps each party communicate more effectively, explore legal and practical options for settlement, and helps them achieve a common ground over the dispute.
 Mediators are often hired to assist during arbitration as an unbiased, neutral party who uses techniques to guide the conversation towards resolution.

 Prevent Arbitration From Turning Into Litigation

 Regardless of if you trust the opposing party during the arbitration, details can still be easily forgotten or misconstrued after the fact.
 Perhaps you find later on that the opposing party misheard you or interpreted the agreements differently than you had.
 If there is no evidence of what was said, then the matter may end up in court anyway.
-A court reporter in Los Angeles can come in handy if such a situation were to arise.
+A court reporter can come in handy if such a situation were to arise.
 An experienced and certified court reporter can provide you with the ability to:

 - Submit an appeal.
 To submit an appeal, it is required to show proof that rights were violated or there was another interfering factor that caused the arbitration outcome to be questioned.
 By having a court report, a party in the arbitration who feels they were slighted can use the official document as evidence of wrongdoing or mishap.

 - Go over agreements again.
 The opposing parties may have left arbitration thinking they were on the same page regarding the agreements, but then find out they may have misheard or not arrived at the same conclusions.
 To clarify what was said, both sides can review the transcript created by the court reporter.